 Step 2.
 Reply to an email or tap on the Compose button to write a new email.

 Step 3.
-Once you have finished writing your message tap and hold on the Send button to reveal the scheduling menu.
+Once you have finished writing your message, tap and hold on the Send button to reveal the scheduling menu.

 Step 4.
-From the menu from on ‘Send Later…‘ option.
+From the menu for on ‘Send Later…‘ option.

 Step 6.
 From the clock menu choose the time you want to email to be sent at.